AppDaemon/appdaemon/API.md

 ## Reloading Modules and Classes

 Reloading of modules is automatic.
 When the system spots a change in a module, it will automatically reload and recompile the module.
-It will also figure out which Apps were using that Module and restart them, causing all of their existing callbacks to be cleared, and their `initialize()` function to be called.
+It will also figure out which Apps were using that Module and restart them, causing their `terminate()` functions to be called if they exist, all of their existing callbacks to be cleared, and their `initialize()` function to be called.

 The same is true if changes are made to an App's configuration - changing the class, or arguments (see later) will cause that app to be reloaded in the same way.
 The system is also capable of detecting if a new app has been added, or if one has been removed, and it will act appropriately, starting the new app immediately and removing all callbacks for the removed app.